Guide to Buying Pro Scooter Bars

 ---|---|---|

-To accurately determine the total height of your scooter with the new bar in place, measure from the bottom of the front wheel to the point where the bottom of the scooter bar will rest when it's mounted.
-The position of this point depends on the compression system of your scooter.
+To get an accurate total height for your scooter with the new bar, measure from the base of the front wheel to where the bottom of the scooter bar will sit when mounted.
+This position is usually contingent on the scooter's compression system.

-- SCS: Measure from the bottom of the front wheel to the middle point of the clamp.
-Add this measurement to the bar height to get the total scooter bar height.
+- SCS: Measure from the front wheel's bedrock to the middle zone of the clamp.
+Include this measurement with the bar height to compute total scooter bar height.

-- HIC/IHC/ICS: Measure from the bottom of the front wheel to the bottom of the clamp.
-Add this measurement to the bar height, and you'll know your total scooter height after adding the new bar.
+- HIC/IHC/ICS: Measure up from the bedrock of the front wheel to under the clamp.
+Include this distance with the bar height to understand your overall scooter height post installation.

-- Wider bars: More stable and easier to catch
+- Wider bars: Offer more stability and are easier to grasp

-Scooter bar diameter is defined as either standard or oversized:
+Scooter bar diameter comes in either standard or oversized sizing:

 - Standard: 32 mm outer diameter / 28 mm inner diameter

-- Mix: 35 mm outer diameter / 28 mm inner diameter (most aluminum bars)
+- Mix: 35 mm outer diameter / 28 mm inner diameter (common in most aluminum bars)

 - Oversized: 35 mm outer diameter / 32 mm inner diameter